 - Decision tree models with random forest and the accompanying boosting algorithms such as XGBoost, Light GBM and CatBoost.

 - Anomaly detection modeling with isolated forests, PCA, and k-Means clustering.

 - Recommendation systems and time series prediction models.

 - Model selection, evaluation, and interpretation concepts like regularization, dimension reduction, and cross-validation.

 Takeaway: You will learn about the most in-demand bioinformatics, biostatistics and machine learning techniques you need to succeed as a bioinformatician or data scientist in the biotech industry.
 For each pipeline and model, you will learn how it works conceptually first, then apply it to a particular industrial application, and finally learn to analyze and visualize the results.

 Registration: Secure your spot now.
-Seats are limited, and we accept applicants on a first-come, first-served basis.ss
+Seats are limited, and we accept applicants on a first-come, first-served basis.

-Fill out this form with your details so we can keep you updated on the dates and locations of this training.
+Fill out this form with your details so we can send you a ticket and/or an invoice.